 Prior to the establishment of Axim Bank, IDBI's International Finance Department worked to provide financial assistance to exporters and importers and promote foreign trade.

-In 2013 , Finance Minister Chidambaram proposed the Mahila Bank in Parliament and on 19 November 2013 , the then Prime Minister Manmohan Singh inaugurated the bank in the presence of Finance Minister Chitambaram.
+In 2013, Finance Minister Chidambaram proposed the Mahila Bank in Parliament, and on 19 November 2013, the then Prime Minister Manmohan Singh inaugurated the bank in the presence of Finance Minister Chidambaram.

 India's first women's bank is "Bharatiya Mahila Bank".
-The headquarters of this bank is in Delhi .
+The headquarters of this bank is in Delhi.
 Bharatiya Mahila Bank is the first public sector bank with all the members of the board of directors being women.
-Apart from this it is the first public bank which by act of parliament.
-The main objective of this bank is to provide loans at low interest to the women of weaker section of the society so that they can become financially self-reliant.
-Women from Anco may receive education and home loans .
+Apart from this, it is the first public bank which by an act of parliament.
+The main objective of this bank is to provide loans at low interest to the women of the weaker section of society so that they can become financially self-reliant.
+Women from Anco may receive education and home loans.